bvassilo/IoT-Course-AIoT-project/README.md

 3. Perform dimensionality reduction (if needed) by using Principal Component Analysis (PCA)
 4. The data is in proper format to feed the AI model.

+**Note**: You can use any of the steps of data engineering or preparation as many times as you wish until you achieve the desired results.

 ## Learning Process (AI Modeling)